-World War III News: Russia Upset After 300 US Marines Deployed To Norway
+World War 3 News: Russia Upset After 300 U.S. Marines Deployed To Norway

 — Agnia Grigas (@AgniaGrigas) January 16, 2017

-In March there will be exercises with British troops in Norway which are called Joint Viking exercises.
-This also has some on edge as the United States and the United Kingdom are both allies, and with both countries performing joint exercises together so close to Russia, it has many questioning whether these are preparations for a possible World War III scenario.
+In March, there will be exercises with British troops in Norway which are called Joint Viking exercises.
+This also has some on edge as the United States and the United Kingdom are both allies, and with both countries performing joint exercises together so close to Russia, it has many questioning whether these are preparations for a possible World War 3 scenario.

 When Reuters asked The Russian Embassy in Oslo for a comment regarding these joint exercises between British and American troops in Norway, Russia seemed perplexed as to why Norway would be working on increasing their military potential when there was no active threat coming from their country.